Kularts, Inc.: Maség: Typhoon

 Set in pre-colonial 1400's, Maség takes place on Pulo, a fictitious typhoon-battered island in Palawan, Philippines where a once powerful tribal shaman has been banished with his daughter.
 In plotting his revenge, he manipulates and enslaves spirit deities into conjuring powerful typhoons to sink his enemy's ships off the island.
 Once shipwrecked, his enemies are separated throughout the island.
 The chieftain then places a spell on his daughter to seduce his enemy's son.

 This piece was created in 2014 by choreographer Jay Loyola and creative director/producer Alleluia Panis.
 Maség is a reinterpretation of Shakespeare's The Tempest.
 Music was provided by Florante Aguilar, who played each of 17 instruments: guitar, kulintang, sarunai, hegelung, kagul, bungkaka, kubing, sludoy, bamboo flute, gambal, cajon, taiko, celesta, African shakers, Brazilian drums, and Logic Pro.
 Maség: Typhoon premiered at the Brava Theater in San Francisco on November 15 and 16, 2014, and returned for an outdoor showing at the Yerba Buena Gardens in San Francisco on May 23, 2015, as part of the 1st Annual Ma'ARTES Festival and the 15th Annual Yerba Buena Gardens Festival.

 Tribal tour

 Since 2002, Kularts has provided a tribal tour, giving participants opportunities to explore and discover indigenous Filipino cultures of Mindanao.
-During the 12-day trip, participants engage in interactions with T'boli, B'laan, Maguindanaon, and Manobo tribal leaders, shamans, healers, and master artists in their ancestral homes.
-This trip takes participants to Davao del Sur, Sunggani, South Cotabato, and in Maguindanao.
+During the 12-day trip, participants engage in interactions with T'boli, B'laan, Maguindanaoan, and Manobo tribal leaders, shamans, healers, and master artists in their ancestral homes.
+This trip takes participants to Davao del Sur, Saranggani, South Cotabato, and in the Manguindanao provinces.
 This experience allows for hands-on experience in the following subjects: